 - Tidy and secure phone and electrical cables along the wall or under the carpet.

-Common accidents include: slipping on steps or paths covered with moss (or ice in the winter), tripping over garden tools, falling from steps while cutting hedges.
+Common accidents include: slipping on steps or paths covered with moss (or ice in the winter), tripping over garden tools, and falling from steps while cutting hedges.

 - Avoid potentially dangerous chores or situations.